unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_ffi.rst

         See the `Rust documentation for day_of_week <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.day_of_week>`__ for more information.

-    .. js:function:: ordinal_month()
+    .. js:function:: month()

         Returns 1-indexed number of the month of this date in its year

-        Note that for lunar calendars this may not lead to the same month having the same ordinal month across years; use month_code if you care about month identity.

         See the `Rust documentation for month <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.month>`__ for more information.

-    .. js:function:: month_code()

-        Returns the month code for this date.
-Typically something like "M01", "M02", but can be more complicated for lunar calendars.

-        See the `Rust documentation for month <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.month>`__ for more information.

-    .. js:function:: year_in_era()
+    .. js:function:: year()

-        Returns the year number in the current era for this date
+        Returns the year number for this date

-        See the `Rust documentation for year <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.year>`__ for more information.

-    .. js:function:: era()

-        Returns the era for this date,

         See the `Rust documentation for year <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.year>`__ for more information.